ashpak81/Notes-FSD/DSA/Day_9. Stack.md

         size = 0;
     }

-    // Pushes an item onto the stack public void push(T item) {
+    public void push(T item) {
         top = new Node<>(item, top);
         size++;
     }

-    // Removes and returns the item at the top of the stack public T pop() {
+    public T pop() {
         if (isEmpty()) {
             throw new EmptyStackException();